S-expression: Datatypes and syntax

 The character # is often used to prefix extensions to the syntax, e.g. #x10 for hexadecimal integers, or #\C for characters.

+Uses

 Use in Lisp

 When representing source code in Lisp, the first element of an S-expression is commonly an operator or function name and any remaining elements are treated as arguments.
 This is called "prefix notation" or "Polish notation".
 As an example, the Boolean expression written 4 == (2 + 2) in C, is represented as (= 4 (+ 2 2)) in Lisp's s-expr-based prefix notation.